Conjoint analysis explained

 Menu-based conjoint analysis is an analysis technique that is fast gaining momentum in the marketing world.
 One reason is that menu-based conjoint analysis allows each respondent to package their own product or service.

 For example, in a survey, the respondent is shown a list of features with associated prices.
 The respondent then chooses what they want in their ideal product while keeping price as a factor in their decision.
-For the researcher, key information can be gained by analysing what was selected and what was left out.
+For the person conducting the market research, key information can be gained by analysing what was selected and what was left out.
 If feature A for $100 was included in the menu question but feature B for $100 was not, it can be assumed that this respondent prefers feature A over feature B.

 The outcome of menu-based conjoint analysis is that we can identify the trade-offs consumers are willing to make.
 We can discover trends indicating must-have features versus luxury features.